-If you have a freshwater aquarium at home, it’s important to keep your fishes healthy and watch out for diseases.
+If you have a freshwater aquarium at home, it’s important to keep your fish healthy and watch out for diseases.
 Of course, dealing with a sick fish is not exciting.
 But you still have to prepare in case the worst comes to worst.
 For example, if your fish suddenly develop white spots.

 What are white spots on fish?
 Is it the same as ich?
 How can you treat a sick fish?
 Are white spots contagious?
 If you don’t know the answer to any or all of these questions, fear not!
 Today, we’ll look at everything you need to know about white spots that may attack your fish.
-From the causes and symptoms, to a few treatment options.
+From the causes and symptoms to a few treatment options.

 What are Fish White Spots?